andrewgdotcom/ason/ason.md

 --------------

 Data that is not valid ASON text MUST be binary-to-text encoded.
-If a field's content begins with a [DLE] sequence, it indicates the encoding used for its contents:
+If a field's content begins (after any [CAN] excisor) with a [DLE] sequence, it indicates the encoding used for its contents:

 * [DLE ENQ] = `^P ^E` quoted-printable
 * [DLE ACK] = `^P ^F` base64